 Funny fact 4: Did you know, after Napoleon died in 1821 his penis was cut off?
 It is still in the hands (well, figuratively) of a family in the United States, although you won’t recognize it as a human part.
 But is it really true?
 Well, it was cut off after his death…

 Fact 5: The erotica museum in St. Petersburg claims to be in possession of Rasputin’s dick.
 Rasputin was a faith healer who was murdered in 1916 for his influence on Russian politics.
 His “member” is on display in a pickle jar and rather hefty (28 centimeters??) and thick.

 Practical Information about the Haesindang penis park in South Korea

 Have you become enthusiastic and do you really think a visit to the penis park in South Korea should not be missed?
-In my opinion it is fun and nice to stay here if you have time or you’re nearby.
+In my opinion, it is fun and nice to stay here if you have time or you’re nearby.
 That’s it.
-Below you will find a short explanation how to get there.
+Below you will find a short explanation of how to get there.

 How do I get to Haesindang Park?